-Although it is still hot, the bees and mosquitoes are still buzzing and college football fans are still hopeful and full of dreams, let’s think about fall, shall we?
-A fall where cardigans and hooded sweatshirts are the norm.
-A fall where football and marching bands reign supreme.
+Although it is still hot, the bees and mosquitoes are still buzzing and we’re more likely to throw on a swimsuit than a sweatshirt, let’s dream a little, shall we?
+Let’s dream of a fall where cardigans and campfires are the norm.
 A fall where the leaves change and every day shows new beauty from trees that seemed ordinary yesterday.

 Check their calendars for dates, times, and types of trips!